rubms/DotNet.MultiSourceConfiguration/README.md

         [Property("test.int.property")]
         public int?
 IntProperty { get; set; }

-        // The required condition of a property can be explicitly included [Property("test.string.property", Required = true)]
+        // The required condition of a property can be explicitly included.
+	// If no value is provided InvalidOperationException is thrown.
+        [Property("test.string.property", Required = true)]
         public string StringProperty { get; set; }